Laura Feiersinger: SC Sand, 2016–2018

 Feiersinger moved to SC Sand ahead of the 2016–2017 season in order to get more regular playing time.
 During her first season with the club she was runner-up for the 2016–17 DFB-Pokal Frauen.
 She left SC Sand after two seasons, 39 regular season appearances and 5 goals.

-FFC Frankfurt, 2018–
+FFC Frankfurt, 2018–2023

 Feiersinger signed Bundesliga side 1.
 FFC Frankfurt ahead of their 2018–2019 season on a two-year contract.
 During her first year with the club she made 21 appearances, scoring 10 goals.

+AS Roma, 2023-2024

+Feiersinger signed with AS Roma and won Italian double with the team.

+1. FC Köln, 2024-

+Feiersinger signed with 1.
+FC Köln in June 2024.

 International career

 She has been a member of the Austrian national team since 2010.
 With Austria she won the 2016 Cyprus Cup.
 She was part of the squad which qualified and went to their first major tournament, the UEFA Women's Euro 2017 in the Netherlands.
 The team did exceptionally well, reaching the semi-finals which it lost to Denmark on penalty shots.
-Feiersinger players every single minute of the tournament for Austria.
+Feiersinger played every single minute of the tournament for Austria.

+Feiersinger was part of the squad that was called up to the UEFA Women's Euro 2022.